Bridging finance could save your dream

 The list of possible uses is virtually endless, but they often have two elements in common; they are required at short notice and for a short period of time.

-Bridging can be either on an “open”1. or “closed”2. bridging basis.
-We have access to bridging schemes through associate companies that will meet this need, while RM Mortgage Solutions arranges longer term funding to replace the ‘bridge’ once the purchase is complete.
+A Bridging loan can be either on an “open”(1) or “closed”(2) bridging basis.
+RM Mortgage Solutions have the resources to arrange bridging loans that will meet your needs, whilst we can also arrange the longer-term funding to replace the bridging loan once the purchase is complete.

 A mortgage is a loan secured against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.